Not just an educational kit.

-The Tinker Box is a DIY* educational science kit that contains assorted building materials, Kidvento electronic bits, motors, connectors and a user manual.
+The Tinker Box is a DIY* educational science kit that contains assorted multi-usage building blocks, Kidvento electronic bits, motors, connectors and a user manual.
 Every kid can use their kit to build over 12 toys and projects using concepts of science.

 Let the innovation begin.

 Why get a Tinker Box?
 Because of the following!

 What do the children of today lack?
 Experience.